timle/timle.github.io/_posts/2016-11-21-songproffr-I-motivation-and-graph-based-predictions.md

 ### Introduction

-This will be a series of posts describing, in detail, [Song proffr](http://songprof.fr).
+This will be a series of posts describing, in detail, [song proffr](http://songprof.fr).
 Song proffr is a song recommendation site, which I built this summer as part of the Insight Data Science Fellowship program.

 I tend to listen to a lot of music - a part of this is driven by a love for discovering new music.
 My favorite site for finding new music is Hype Machine [Hype Machine](http://hypem.com).
 Hype Machine aggregates posts from a curated list of music blogs, extracts music linked within the posts, and creates play-lists.
 With an account, users can bookmark ('love') songs that they like.
 Because of this, Hype Machine has a really interesting dataset.
 A near constantly fresh list of new songs, and for each song, a list of users which 'loved' the song.